zackmorris/advanced_portfolio_startercode/01_INSTRUCTIONS.md

 | 3 |[Portfolio](https://scriptedcurriculum.github.io/advanced_porfolio_solution/)|[Planning Document](https://drive.google.com/open?id=1W1ZubA5UIIdpQ08Bff4FJ0g1wtFD3mIXNRbxBNqoy3A)|[Rubric](https://drive.google.com/open?id=1OcgOVmsKKEHgFG6v5Z0eJaVY23k6qdUKJoy5Y3WXS4w)|

 ## Overview:
-In this unit coders will create a Portfolio page.
-The Portfolio page will provide personal information, links to their prior projects, and contact information.
-In order to create this project, coders will use bootstrap to layout their page and gh-pages to host their portfolio.
+In this unit, coders will create an online Portfolio.
+The Portfolio will provide personal information, links to their prior projects, and contact information.
+To create this project, coders will use bootstrap to layout their page and gh-pages to host their portfolio.

 ## Objectives:
 * 1.1 intro to project and project planning